marpple/rune/docs/tutorial/event.md

 }
 ```

-`view.addEventListener()` registers the provided function and binds `view` to `this` when the event is triggered.
-In the above code, `ColorCheckboxView.prototype.toggle` is a single function, so it remains efficient even when multiple `ColorCheckboxView` instances are created.
+`view.addEventListener()` registers a function and binds it to `this` as `view` when the event triggers.
+In the code above, `ColorCheckboxView.prototype.toggle` is a single function, making it efficient even when multiple ColorCheckboxViews are created.

 ## Event Registration Decorator

-Using the `@on` decorator allows for a more concise code. `@on('click')` replaces the code written within `onMount`.
+The `@on` decorator allows for more concise code writing. `@on('click')` replaces the code written inside `onRender`.

 ```typescript
 export class ColorCheckboxView extends View<Color> {